 throughout medieval times.

-The dried up moats are now home to
+dry moats of the chateau are now home to

 beautifully tended gardens.